Homeowner Applicant

 Do I have any choices about my house?

 The homeowner has some selections to make their house their own.
 The availability of donated building materials (vinyl siding, carpet, paint, roof shingles, etc.) might restrict the choices.
 The homeowner may have some choices at no extra cost.
-In general homeowner has a few choices within a predetermined standard include:
+In general, a homeowner has a few choices within a predetermined standard including:

 -